Monochrome Watches

 Ad – Scroll to continue with article

 The dial side is where visual evolution happens.
-The openworked Calibre 7124 is rhodium-toned, creating a monochromatic backdrop.
+The openworked calibre 7124 is rhodium-toned, creating a monochromatic backdrop.
 Compared to earlier openworked Jumbos, which relied on warmer tones or stronger contrast, this version offers a cooler, more technical aesthetic.
-To make the openworked dial readable, AP uses blackened 18-carat white gold hour markers and hands, filled with luminescent material.
+To make the openworked dial readable, AP uses blackened 18k white gold hour markers and hands, filled with luminescent material.
 A silver-grey inner bezel with minute markings frames the skeletonised calibre, as if separating the movement from the case.

 Movement-wise, nothing changes.
 Calibre 7124 remains one of the thinnest (2.7mm) self-winding openworked movements currently in production.
 It operates at 28,800 vibrations/hour and offers a 57-hour power reserve.
 The movement’s openworked bridges, sharp internal angles and alternating finishes remain a showcase of AP’s skeletonisation expertise, visible from both sides.